 HIV stands for Human Immunodeficiency Virus that attacks the immune system of an infected person, destroys certain types of white blood cells and slowly reduces his efficiency to fight against any infection or disease.
 The virus used to be one of the biggest reasons to claim deaths worldwide.
 But the good news is that the cases of HIV have been reduced worldwide.
 All thanks to the fierce AIDS awareness campaigns run by WHO globally.
 Still, there’s a long way to go for the complete eradication of AIDS.

-World AIDS day is observed on December 1 and every year there’s a different theme on this day for spreading awareness and standing for one cause.
-For 2021, the theme is “Ending the HIV Epidemic: Equitable Access, Everyone’s Voice”.
+World AIDS Day is celebrated on December 1 and every year there’s a different theme on this day for spreading awareness and standing for one cause.
+For World AIDS Day 2022, the theme is “Equalize”.
+It aims to motivate world leaders as well as common people to address the inequalities that are acting as a hindrance in AIDS awareness.
+Additionally, the theme also has the objective of equalising the access to HIV services for diverse individuals, focusing on:

 Here are some facts about this disease that everyone should know to make World AIDS Day successful: